How to use a standalone Expo module

 npx expo run:ios

 You can now use the module inside your app.
-To test this, let's edit the App.js file in the app and render the a text message from the expo-settings module:
+To test this, let's edit the App.js file in the app and render the text message from the expo-settings module:

 App.js